bxparks/AceSegment/README.md

 [![AUnit Tests](https://github.com/bxparks/AceSegment/actions/workflows/aunit_tests.yml/badge.svg)](https://github.com/bxparks/AceSegment/actions/workflows/aunit_tests.yml)

 An adjustable, configurable, and extensible framework for rendering seven segment LED displays on Arduino platforms.
-The library supports multiple types of LED displays:
+The library supports many types of LED displays:

-* LED modules using the TM1637 controller chip over its custom 2 wire protocol
+* modules using the TM1637 controller chip over its custom 2 wire protocol
-* LED modules using the MAX7219/MAX7221 controller chip over SPI
+* modules using the MAX7219/MAX7221 controller chip over SPI
-* LED modules using the HT16K33 controller chip over I2C
+* modules using the HT16K33 controller chip over I2C
-* LED modules using two 74HC595 shift register chips over SPI
+* modules using two 74HC595 shift register chips over SPI
-* LED modules using a hybrid of one 74HC595 chip and direct GPIO connections
+* modules using a hybrid of one 74HC595 chip and direct GPIO connections
-* LED modules directly connected to the GPIO pins, no controller chips
+* modules directly connected to the GPIO pins, no controller chips

 The first 4 types are readily available from consumer sources such as Amazon and eBay, in multiple colors and sizes.
 The final 2 types of modules (hybrid and